By Taylor Chapman, 2013 Raleigh Summer Fellow

 As I was heading back to Raleigh the next morning, I saw that the water had gone down and that the bridge was no longer flooded.
 I don’t have any answers when it comes to knowing what my family would do in an emergency situation, but I do know that there are millions of other girls and women who live in conditions as bad as and worse than our own.

-During Strong Home, I was to stress to the girls that “home” takes many different shapes, sizes, and meanings.
+During Strong Home, I stressed to the girls that “home” takes many different shapes, sizes, and meanings.
 Some are good, some are bad, some are happy and safe, and some are not.
 I know that they know this because I know what some of them are going through.
 Regardless, I want them to take from this class the confidence of knowing that regardless of our situations, we are all sisters, and we are all in this together.
-At the end of the day, we are all each other’s Strong Homes, and we will do what it takes to help each other dry when the rivers start to rise.
+At the end of the day, we are all each other’s Strong Homes, and we will do what it takes to help keep each other dry when the rivers start to rise.